percona/pbm-docs/docs/usage/start-backup.md

     To make a selective backup,  run the `pbm backup` command and provide the value for the `--ns` flag in the format `<database.collection>`.
 The `--ns` flag value is case sensitive.
 For example, to back up the "Payments" collection, run the following command:

     ```{.bash data-prompt="$"}
-     $ pbm backup --ns=staff.Payments
+    $ pbm backup --ns=customers.payments
     ```

     To back up the "Invoices" database and all collections that it includes, run the ``pbm backup`` command as follows:

     ```{.bash data-prompt="$"}
-     $ pbm backup --ns=Invoices.*
+    $ pbm backup --ns=invoices.*
     ```

+    To back up multiple namespaces, specify them as a comma-separated list for the `--ns` flag: `<db1.col1>`,`<db2.*>`,`<db3.collX>`.
+The number of namespaces to specify is unlimited.

-     During the backup process, Percona Backup for MongoDB stores data in the new multi-file format where each collection has a separate file.
-The oplog is stored for all namespaces regardless whether this is a full or selective backup.
+    During the backup process, Percona Backup for MongoDB stores data in the  multi-file format where each collection has a separate file.
+The oplog is stored for all namespaces regardless whether this is a full or a selective backup.

-     Multi-format is now the default data format for both full and selective backups since it allows selective restore.
-Note, however, that you can make only full restores from backups made with earlier versions of Percona Backup for MongoDB.
+    Multi-format is the default data format for both full and selective backups starting with PBM 2.0.0 since it allows selective restore.
+Note, however, that you can make only full restores from backups made with Percona Backup for MongoDB version 1.x.

 === ":simple-databricks: Incremental"